yangashley/task-list-api/ada-project-docs/wave_01.md

   * `UPDATE` `/tasks/<task_id>`
   * `DELETE` `/tasks/<task_id>`

-and there is no exiting task with `task_id`
+and there is no existing task with `task_id`

 The response code should be `404`.

-You may chose the response body.
+You may choose the response body.

 Make sure to complete the tests for non-existing tasks to check that the correct response body is returned.